Can Pink Noise Help You Sleep?

 The Hush Sound Machine for Babies offers more than just sound.
 It includes a gentle night light and child-safe design made specifically for nurseries.
 The multi-function approach makes bedtime routines easier for parents.

-- Place the sound machine at least 7 feet from your baby's crib
+• Place the sound machineĀ at least 2 metres (6–7 feet)Ā from the crib

 Each color of noise affects your brain differently.
 Understanding these differences helps you pick the right sound for your specific sleep or focus needs.